JonEsparaz/underleaf/README.md

 Additionally, you will be prompted for your Overleaf project's ID.

-### Ignoring files
+### Ignore patterns

+Running `underleaf --ignore` allows you to specify ignore patterns to prevent certain files and/or directories from being expanded into your working directory.

-Example: you might want to ignore `.png` files.
-Running `underleaf --ignore` and adding the pattern `*.png` will prevent all `.png` files in your Overleaf project from being expanded locally.
+Example: to ignore `.png` files, run `underleaf --ignore`, follow the prompts and add the pattern `*.png`.

 ### Flags